davepinch/qbasic-empire/README.md

 # installation

 This game is written in QBASIC.
 A copy of QBASIC.EXE is included in the repo in case you don't have the original MS-DOS media.
-However, the end of this document contains backup instructions for downloading a copy from the Internet Archive.
+The end of this document has instructions for downloading a cached copy from the Internet Archive.

 Assuming you no longer have a running copy of MS-DOS, you will need to run QBASIC.EXE under an MS-DOS emulator.
 DOSBox is recommended and can be downloaded for free from https://www.dosbox.com.